 With almost ⅓ of all donations being given in December, they are in big part from new donors.
 In fact, an estimated 70% of one-time donations come from donors who are brand new to the organization.
 While you should definitely celebrate these new supporters as you inch closer to or meet your goal for the year, your work is not done yet.
 If you want to retain these new donors’ support in 2022, you have got to continue engaging them.

 Here are a few donor retention strategies that will help you to strengthen loyal relationships as well as nurture new ones.

 Say "Thank You"

 This has shown up on quite a few blog posts.
+In fact, we even wrote an entire post on all the creative and new ways you can say thanks.
 No one should ever ever donate to a nonprofit or volunteer their time and energy without a heartfelt thank you.
 And this isn’t a one and done type of deal.
 It should be a central part of your retention strategy and communication efforts.

 Create a Thank You page on your site that redirects the donor immediately after they have made their contribution.

 Send out an end of year thank you to everyone who donated in 2021, and include new ways to get involved.

 Post a public thank you on social media to highlight those who have contributed and give them a chance to share with their network.

 You can get creative with how you say thanks to your supporters, and how you further engage them with that outreach.
 But if you want to retain donors, the words “Thank You” must reach them, and maybe more than once.

 Recurring donors are invaluable to your nonprofit.
 In fact, according to The State of Modern Philanthropy, they are five times more valuable – but you need to act quickly.
 First time donors are most likely to become repeat donors within the first three months of their initial gift.
 So if you have had an influx of new donors in December due to the holidays, asking them to become monthly donors in January could be the most effective time of the year.